How to define constants in Ruby?

-One day Michael Hoffman, the author of the original article, was doing a refactor of a controller.
-He has noticed that story_boolean method always returns a static value, so Michael wondered if it should be the constant instead of a method.
-And, surprisingly, the code that was calling the constant couldn’t find it even though it was able to find a method in the same context.
+One day Michael Hoffman, the author of the original article, was doing a refactoring of a controller.
+He has noticed that the story_boolean method always returns a static value, so Michael wondered if it should be the constant instead of a method.
+And surprisingly, the code that was calling the constant couldn’t find it even though it could find a method in the same context.

 The method he changed into a constant is defined in one class but is called from within its superclass.
 An example that distills the structure of the code: